3 Events in 2 Days

 THE ANNUAL EARLY ALZHEIMER’S DIAGNOSTIC AND TREATMENT WORKSHOP

 Faculty in the workshop will present results from several cross-sectional and longitudinal studies among research cohorts at risk for autosomal dominant or late onset Alzheimer’s disease.

 THE ANNUAL ALZHEIMER’S PUBLIC EDUCATIONAL FORUM

-The Early Alzheimer’s Public Educational Forum is intended for at-risk family members, caregivers, the public at large and professionals.
-This educational segment will focus on "The role of Amyloid Imaging in the Diagnosis of Mild Cognitive Impairment" and will aim to provide information about the latest research in the field.
+The Annual Alzheimer’s Public Educational Forum is intended for at-risk family members, caregivers, the public at large and professionals.
+This educational segment will focus on “Modifiable and Non-Modifiable Risk Factors for MCI and AD” and will aim to provide information about the latest research in the field.